-- Thinking Maps: Thinking Maps integrates thinking skills with mapping techniques (based on eight patterns).
-Learning to use these strategies helps students develop good writing skills.
-These techniques also help students become better learners as they develop life-long skills to help them study.
-Thinking Maps uses basic mental operations involving perceiving, processing, and evaluating information.
-Students learn to describe, classify, and sequence.
-Thinking Maps may be used across the grade levels and subject areas. - World Languages: (German and Spanish) Oakbrook introduces languages to students beginning in our K3 program through 2nd grade with a "survey class" of the three languages taught one day a week.
+World Languages: (German and Spanish) Oakbrook introduces languages to students beginning in our K3 program through 4th grade with a "survey class" of the two languages taught one day a week.
 Each class rotation lasts one semester and introduces students to the vocabulary and culture of that language.
-At the end of 2nd grade, students (with their family) choose a language to study the remaining years of their education at Oakbrook.
-Our 3rd graders continue to meet once a week and use the vocabulary learned in prior grades to learn phrases and sentences.
-Fourth graders receive instruction twice a week and begin to really build up their vocabularies and receive beginning grammar instruction.
-Answering questions in complete sentences and full comprehension are goals at this level.
-In class projects and celebrations help teach students about the cultural differences of World Languages. - Physical Education: (Sports, Play and Active Recreation for Kids-SPARK) is a unique program designed with activities that are inclusive, highly active, integrate academic and wellness concepts and are fun for all students.
-Instructional units are designed to develop students' motor, cognitive and social skills.
-Preschool and Kindergarten students have PE once a week and Grades 1-4 have PE twice a week. - Creative Arts: The Lower School Creative Arts class provides opportunities for students to experiment and create in the areas of Visual Art, Drama and Movement.
-Through a variety of activities from painting to puppetry to choreography, students discover the art forms they enjoy most and in the process they often uncover hidden talents.
-The products of the Creative Arts class are displayed in the halls (Visual Arts) and performed in various venues throughout the school year (Drama/Movement).
-As a result of the Creative Arts class, the students are better able to choose the areas of art they would like to pursue in the Upper School elective programs. - Music: The goal of Oakbrook's Lower School Music program is to build a foundation for music expression and music appreciation.
+At the end of 4th grade, students (with their family) choose a language to study the remaining years of their education at Oakbrook.

+- Physical Education: (Sports, Play and Active Recreation for Kids-SPARK) is a unique program designed with activities that are inclusive, highly active, integrate academic and wellness concepts and are fun for all students.
+Instructional units are designed to develop students' motor, cognitive and social skills. - Creative Arts: The Lower School Creative Arts class provides opportunities for students to experiment and create in the areas of Visual Art. - Music: The goal of Oakbrook's Lower School Music program is to build a foundation for music expression and music appreciation.
 Students sing, move and play percussion instruments.
-They are given an introduction to music theory.
-By the third grade the students are ready to play songs on recorders.
-Throughout the year students have opportunities to perform.
-Each school year culminates in a spring concert based on the music units covered during the year. \General Music/Music History units give the students the opportunity to recognize and enjoy the beauty of the Music past and present.
-Two to four music units are covered each year including composers, the orchestra, opera, hymn-writers, jazz, Broadway and many more. - Computer Lab Lower school students come to the computer lab to enrich their classroom experiences through educational videos, web quests and games.
+They are given an introduction to music theory. - Computer Lab Lower school students come to the computer lab to enrich their classroom experiences through educational videos, web quests and games.
 Our youngest students, K4 and K5 practice reading and math skills that incorporate computer skills with fun activities.
-First, second, and third grade students expand their knowledge of the world and practice skills with a wide variety of websites including BrainPop Jr., Culture
+First, second, and third grade students expand their knowledge of the world and practice skills with a wide variety of educational websites.

-Grams, Spelling City, Quizlet, and ScootPad.
 Third and fourth grade students learn keyboarding skills with an online typing program.
 Completing this program will provide the students with the knowledge and ability to touch type.